arswalid/spack-configs/INSTALL.md

   - nvhpc@22.7
   - aocc@3.2.0+license-agreed

-In addition to all compilers, binutils is intalled to provide the necessary GNU binary tools Pgi is also of interest however it requires a manual download before installing with spack.
+In addition to all compilers, binutils is intalled to provide the necessary GNU binary tools Pgi is also of interest however it requires a manual download before installing with Spack.

 3- utilities: this layer contains the necessary utilities such as:
 <table border="0">